Herseninstituut/FYD2NWB-BIDS/README.md

 Different recording techniques require different metadata.
 This is now supported in FYD!
 To register what type of recording technique you are using, select a BIDS type (ephys, ophys, fMRI) in the **setup tab** on the FYD Webapp's editing interface and then press `(EDIT BIDS INPUT)`.
 BIDS meta data for a particular recording type can be entered here.
 This entry can later be used to generate an __(ephys, ophys or fMRI).json__ file that needs to be saved with each session in your BIDS dataset.
 Since different users may use the same setup, the great thing is, they can all make use of this same entry when they generate their own BIDS dataset.

 Based on their recording_type two example subroutines have been included; one for electrophysiology and one for 2photon data.

-#### REQUIREMENTS
-1.  **These routines exploit FYD, so every experiment in your dataset requires a _session.json file tag, to make it findable and machine readable.
-In most cases, this is already true for NIN datasets.**

-2. Install the Datajoint toolbox for matlab :
-In matlab => APPs => Get More APPS => search for Datajoint => ADD Datajoint as Addon.

-Using Datajoint makes interacting with a MYSQL database a breeze.
-For example, we have a database named 'bids' with a table named 'Channels'.
-Simply displaying it's contents can be done by typing `bids.Channels` in your matlab workspace.
-To get info on the fields in the table, simply type `describe(bids.Channels)`.
-For further usage, see the example scripts.

-3. Adapt the Datajoint templates in the `DJ/+yourlab` folder to access tables in your labs FYD database.
-Get a credentials mfile to access the database and adapt the initDJ function.
-You can get these from Chris van der Togt.

 #### TO-DO